-AutoCAD is utilised in the mechanical, telecom, civil, and architectural engineering fields.
+AutoCAD is utilized in the mechanical, telecom, civil, and architectural engineering fields.
 It is a specialized piece of software and requires time to learn.

-AutoCAD is used and appreciated by professionals to increase overall productivity, to improve the quality of the design, to create a database for manufacturing, and to improve communication through documentation.
+AutoCAD is used to increase overall productivity, to improve the quality of the design, to create a database for manufacturing, and to improve communication through documentation.

 Before this software came into existence, engineers used drafters and sheets to draw designs of a product which was very time consuming, and to make matters worse, if the drawer or designer messed up and drafted a blueprint that was unsatisfactory to the client, they had to start again from scratch.

 AutoCAD, developed by Autodesk, is essentially a commercial 2D and 3D computer-aided design (CAD) software.
 The desktop application has been available since 1982, while a mobile version was released back in 2010.

 AutoCAD is considered by many as the grandfather of CAD software.

 The AutoCAD software is highly versatile, with an abundance of features and tools.
 Users are able to draft up 2D and 3D models with solids, surfaces, and mesh objects.
 Moreover, there are also add-on apps and APIs on offer that help to make it completely customizable.

 Where to Find AutoCAD